fdeblasio/pokeemerald-expansion/notes.md

     - See if it's possible to give item PC and decoration PC have more room
 - See if only some bag pockets can show up during battle (Key Items aren't needed in battle, for example)
 - Include charms?
-- Remove all PP Ups/Maxes (including Pickup) due to moves having max PP by default
+- Remove all PP Ups/Maxes due to moves having max PP by default
 - Double-check Mirage Island
 - Combine changes and README?
     Include more changes, even if general like Battle Frontier edits